How can I make a frozen custard store’s site more responsive?

 Users had a difficult time navigating due to a non-responsive website and unclear UI (for both desktop and mobile)

--Solution: clean up the site’s UI as a whole with a focus on condensing information to be more palatable.
+Redesign the site’s UI as a whole, with a focus on condensing information to be more palatable.

 Project details